-Before using sunitinib, tell your doctor if you have liver or kidney disease, high blood pressure, seizures, a bleeding or blood-clotting disorder, a thyroid disorder, heart disease, heart rhythm disorder, or if you have ever had a heart attack, congestive heart failure, a stroke, blood clots, coronary artery disease, bypass graft surgery, or transient ischemic attack (TIA).
+Before using sunitinib, tell your doctor if you have liver or kidney disease, heart disease, high blood pressure, seizures, a bleeding or blood-clotting disorder, a thyroid or adrenal gland disorder, or if you have ever had a stroke, heart attack, congestive heart failure, a blood clot, or coronary artery disease.

-Stop using sunitinib and call your doctor at once if you have chest pain, severe dizziness, fast or pounding heartbeat, swelling, feeling short of breath, fainting, sudden numbness or weakness, severe headache, weight changes, tiredness, missed menstrual periods, blood in your urine or stools, coughing up blood, easy bruising or bleeding, upper stomach pain, dark urine, or jaundice (yellowing of the skin or eyes).
+Stop using sunitinib and call your doctor at once if you have chest pain, severe dizziness or fainting, fast or pounding heartbeats, swelling, feeling short of breath, sudden numbness or weakness, vision or speech problems, easy bruising or bleeding, blood in your urine or stools, coughing up blood, weight changes, tiredness, missed menstrual periods, upper stomach pain, dark urine, or jaundice (yellowing of the skin or eyes).

 Tell your doctor about all other medicines you use.